-Profession: 2nd President Of The Philippines
+Profession: 2nd President of the Philippines

-Why Famous: A major figure during Philippine fight for independence, Quezon first joined the Aguinaldo-led anti US resistance in 1899.
+Biography: A major figure during Philippine fight for independence, Quezon first joined the Aguinaldo-led anti US resistance in 1899.
 By 1909 he was serving as commissioner to the US Senate for the Philippines.

 After being elected to the Senate and becoming its President he was instrumental in getting the Tydings-McDuffie Independence Law passed in the US in 1934.
 This gave the Philippines independence after a 10 year period.